-Gaining a degree in marine biology equips individuals to study marine biodiversity trends in search of new sources of animal feed, medicinal components for pharmaceuticals, and building components from coral reefs.
-Marine biologists play an integral part in studying and devising strategies for marine species conservation.
+Gaining a degree in marine biology equips individuals to study marine biodiversity trends, marine conservation, fisheries, aquaculture, and the broader health of ocean ecosystems.
+Marine biologists play an important role in studying and developing strategies for marine species conservation.

-The United States is often considered the best place to pursue higher education, and the country’s many prestigious universities offer a variety of marine biology programs, including the ones we have included here.
-To help you better understand where you should study marine biology courses offered in the United States, we have created a detailed article below highlighting the top marine biology schools in the USA.
+The United States has many prestigious universities that offer marine biology and marine science programs, including the ones we have included here.
+To help you better understand where you should study marine biology courses offered in the United States, we have created a detailed article below highlighting some of the top marine biology schools in the USA.

 Top Schools Offering Marine Biology Programs in the U.S.